vertica/vertica-containers/UDx-container/README.md

 just 'vsql' should suffice
 ```

-As noted, you can read the container log using the `docker logs` command:
+You can read the container log using the `docker logs` command:

 ```shell
 docker logs verticasdk